-Prior to joining SLP, he was attached with an audit firm for 6 years where he was involved in external audit and corporate exercises assignments.
-He joined SLP in 2016 as an Accounts Manager overseeing the accounting and financial reporting functions of the Group.
-He is a member of the Malaysian Institute of Accountants.
+After her graduation in 2011, she worked in an audit firm for four years.
+In 2014, she left the audit firm and joined a manufacturing company as an Accountant.
+In 2018, she left the manufacturing company and joined SLP as an Accounts Manager overseeing the accounting and financial reporting of the Group.
+She is a member of the Malaysian Institute of Accountants.